 This is a problem seen in males as they age with a study suggesting that it is prevalent in almost 52% of the men between the age group of (40-70).
 This condition has psychological and physiological origins.

 A list of conditions that attribute to this condition is cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and obesity, low testosterone levels, stress, anxiety, depression, relationship problem, long term use of certain medications such as for depression or high blood pressure, sleep disorder, prolonged drug use, alcohol use, tobacco use, health conditions such as Parkinson disease or multiple sclerosis, etc.

 Nevertheless, cardio-vascular abnormalities that inhibit the blood flow to the penal arteries that would otherwise make the chambers inside the penis rigid, erect and hard are considered one of the most prevalent causes of this condition.

-There could be neurological causes of premature ejaculation which could affect either central control of ejaculations, innervations (the process of supplying nerves) to the seminal tract, and sensory innervations to genitalia or prostate.
+There could be neurological causes of premature ejaculation which could affect either central control of ejaculations, innervations (the process of supplying nerves) to the seminal tract and sensory innervations to the genitalia or prostate.
 While penile hypersensitivity is considered to be the most noted cause of premature ejaculation.

-The repeated practice could lead to better control in a long run.
+Repeated practice could lead to better control in the long run.
 Nevertheless, you could apply some spray, for example, “lidocaine” that would reduce the sensitivity of the penis and thereby allows for better control over your ejaculation.